Axios Retry: Handling Failed Requests With Examples

 Conclusion

 Axios Retry is an excellent plugin if you need a simple and intuitive way to retry failed requests automatically.
-It’s well-supported by the community, with plenty of examples and discussions available online.
+The best part is that it's not that difficult to use, as Axios Retry is well-supported by the community, with plenty of examples and discussions available online.